Skip to main content

 Photo by Piet Althoff

 No question about it: Schnitzel with potato salad is an absolute classic that is prepared in millions of kitchens.
 So the recipe should come as no great surprise.
-However, looking at the CO2 emissions was quite exciting for me: although I knew that beef has a relatively high carbon footprint, I was surprised at how high it is in relation to the rest of the recipe.
+However, looking at the CO2 emissions was quite exciting for me: although I knew that veal has a relatively high carbon footprint, I was surprised at how high it is in relation to the rest of the recipe.
 You can find an overview of the estimated carbon footprint directly after the recipe.

 Recipe #